stefanthoss/stefandroid-blog/_posts/2025-04-04-compare-llm-performance-nvidia-gpus.md

 ## Test Setup

-I'm using my [Ampere homelab server]({% post_url 2025-04-15-homelab-ampere-arm-server %}) as a test bench.
-The driver installation is documented [here]({% post_url 2025-04-16-install-nvidia-drivers-arm64 %}) (currently running driver version 535.216.01 with CUDA version 12.2).
+I'm using my [Ampere homelab server]({% post_url 2025-04-15-homelab-ampere-arm-server %}) with Debian 12 as a test bench.
+The arm64 driver installation is documented [here]({% post_url 2025-04-16-install-nvidia-drivers-arm64 %}) (currently running
+driver version 535.216.01 with CUDA version 12.2).

 For the 100% GPU load tests I'm using [wilicc/gpu-burn](https://github.com/wilicc/gpu-burn) with the command